 The state government as well as the Gulf cartel in Matamoros—the criminal rivals of CDN and the Metros faction of the Gulf cartel—are interested in the valuable, hydrocarbon-rich territories in and around Nuevo Laredo and Reynosa.

-Even though the Matamoros factions of the Gulf cartel are one of the oldest and most established criminal organizations in all of Mexico, the state government devotes the majority of its efforts to criminal groups in Nuevo Laredo and Reynosa.
+Although the Matamoros factions of the Gulf cartel are among the oldest and most established criminal networks in Mexico, the Tamaulipas government devotes the majority of its efforts to criminal groups in Nuevo Laredo and Reynosa.

 How exactly criminal organizations and individuals are prioritized is unclear, but according to Cabeza de Vaca, the most violent groups and individuals in the state are the highest priorities.

-What is clear, however, is the Cabeza de Vaca administration's approach to security is one of pacification of groups that pay to conduct their business without being disturbed by the government and prosecution of the rivals of the favored groups.
+The Cabeza de Vaca administration’s approach to security appears to be one of pacification of groups that pay to conduct their business without being disturbed and prosecution of the rivals of the favored groups.

-But the support for this strategy is not limited to the Tamaulipas government.
-Breitbart News and even a United States Congressman, Chip Roy of Texas, Ted Cruz's former Chief of Staff and the former staff director for Senator John Cornyn's leadership office, also favor the prioritization strategy.
+But the support for this approach is not just from the Tamaulipas government.
+Breitbart News and even a United States Congressman, Chip Roy of Texas, Ted Cruz's former Chief of Staff and the former staff director for Senator John Cornyn's leadership office, also favor prioritizing certain groups.

 Narcoterror & "a major messaging operation"